theHostileNegotiator/KWBandage/PatchNotes.md

 			* MOK Enlightened (Cybernetic Legs)
 2. Units may not use Tiberium Core Missile Upgrade DAMAGED texture
 	* Added texture change for Damaged State
+#### Unit Cost (For Hexapod Recycling)
+1. Some units and structures have inappropriate build costs.
+Typically they are members of squads that would not affect anything thing in TW.
+However it is more important in KW, the Hexapod Recycling is dependent on the build cost.
+	* Adjusted Build Cost (and Build Times) of units to be more appropriate.
+		* Objects Affected
+			* GDI/ZOCOM Sniper (1000 to 500)
+			* GDI/ZOCOM Spotter (10 to 500)
+			* GDI Zone Trooper (313 to 325)
+			* ZOCOM Zone Raider (313 to 325)
+			* NOD/BH/MOK Fanatic (160 to 140)
+			* NOD Awakened (400 to 10)
+			* MOK Awakened (400 to 166)
+			* BH Confessor (10 to 66)
+			* BH Black Disciple (150 to 10)
+			* Scrin/R17/T59 Ravager (333 to 400)
+			* Scrin/R17/T59 Mechapede Body (1400 to 100)
 #### Sonic Repulsion Field and Laser Fencing
 1. Structures when entering DAMAGED state (66%) removes the Support Power which would suggest that the upgrade cannot be applied.
 However the upgrade can be applied at state, but will not display.
 	* Removed ability to be able to apply to damaged structures